SiegeLord/SLConfig/README.md

                        void (*user_destructor)(intptr_t));
 ```

+Sets the user data of the node, destroying any user data that was previously
+set for this node.

+_Arguments_:

+* _node_ - any node
+* _data_ - user data
+* _user_destructor_ - this function will be called with the `data` as the
+argument when the node is destroyed, or this function is called again.
+Can be
+`NULL`

+_Returns_:

+The user data of the node.

 ###slc_get_comment
 ```c
 SLCONFIG_STRING slc_get_comment(SLCONFIG_NODE* node);
 ```

+Gets the docstring of the node.

+_Arguments_:

+* _node_ - any node

+_Returns_:

+The docstring of the node.

 ###slc_set_comment
 ```c
 void slc_set_comment(SLCONFIG_NODE* node, SLCONFIG_STRING comment, bool copy);
 ```

+Sets the docstring of a string node.

+_Arguments_:

+* _string_node_ - any string node
+* _docstring_ - new docstring
+* _copy_ - whether to make a copy of the docstring or just reference it

 ###slc_string_length
 ```c
 size_t slc_string_length(SLCONFIG_STRING str);
 ```

+Gets the length of the string.

+_Arguments_:

+* _str_ - a string

+_Returns_:

+Length of the string in bytes.

 ###slc_string_equal
 ```c
 bool slc_string_equal(SLCONFIG_STRING a, SLCONFIG_STRING b);
 ```

+Checks if two strings are equal.

+_Arguments_:

+* _a_ - a string
+* _b_ - a string

+_Returns_:

+`true` if the two strings are identical, `false` if they are not.

 ###slc_from_c_str
 ```c
 SLCONFIG_STRING slc_from_c_str(const char* str);
 ```

+Creates a reference to the passed zero delimited C string.

+_Arguments_:

+* _str_ - a C string

+_Returns_:

+A string that references the passed C string.

 ###slc_to_c_str
 ```c
 char* slc_to_c_str(SLCONFIG_STRING str);
 ```

+Creates a zero delimited C string.
+The passed string is not modified.

+_Arguments_:

+* _str_ - a string

+_Returns_:

+A newly allocated C string.
+This string should be freed using the `free`
+function.

 ###slc_append_to_string
 ```c